CloudBoost/developers/en/datastorage/files.md

 query.include("file");
 query.find({
     success: function(res){
-        //Gets the res which has the file object inside it.
+        //Gets the res which has the File Object inside it.
     }, error: function(err){
         //error while querying
     });